This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The hostel has a very homely vibe with great kitchen facilities, lounge rooms, and a rooftop deck to enjoy a sunrise.
 This is not a party hostel, no YHA properties are, and we met a lot of nice families and solo travelers here.
 It’s a wonderful option for your Great Ocean Road accommodation.

 Our family room consisted of a queen bed and bunk beds.

 15. Mariners Lookout – Apollo Bay

-Panoramic views of Apollo Bay’s town centre, the harbour and beaches up and down the coast can be enjoyed from the Marriners Lookout, located at the northern end of town off Marriners Lookout Road.
+Panoramic views of Apollo Bay’s town centre, the harbour, and beaches up and down the coast can be enjoyed from the Mariners Lookout, located at the northern end of town off Mariners Lookout Road.

 16. Bells Beach

-One of Australia’s most famous and best surfing beaches.
-Bells Beach holds the annual Rip Curl Pro Surfing Competition and is the powerful point break of folklore.
+Bells Beach is one of Australia’s most famous and best surfing beaches.
+Bells Beach holds the annual Rip Curl Pro Surfing Competition which is a powerful point break of folklore.
 Heard of the movie Point Break?
 That’s our Bells!

 All dedicated surfers want to get down to the Great Ocean Road to ride the same waves that the pros do at Bells.

 17. Shipwreck Coast

 While the Great Ocean Road is safe to drive, there is a stretch of about 120 km that has an infamous past.
 But don’t worry, the dangers are further out into the ocean.